-The Environment Agency publishes quarterly break downs of the overall POM and collection volumes into 3 chemistry groups (Lead acid, NiCd, Other).
-Data of each systems are not disclosed.
+The Environment Agencies publish quarterly breakdowns of the overall POM and collection volumes into 3 chemistry groups (Lead acid, NiCd, Other).

-The Agencies and Industry Batteries Operational Liaison Group (AIBOLG) meets quarterly to discuss issues arising from the implementation of the Waste Batteries Regulations.
-ABILOG is comprised of two representatives from battery systems, four from approved battery treatment operators or exporters and six from the Environment Agencies.
+The Agencies and Industry Batteries Operational Liaison Group (AIBOLG) meets172 quarterly to discuss issues arising from the implementation of the Waste Batteries Regulations.
+AIBLOG is comprised of two representatives from battery organisations, four from approved battery treatment operators or exporters and six from the Environment Agencies.